WillyWilsen/WillyWilsen/README.md

 # Welcome 👋
 Hello, I'm Willy.
-I'm a Full Stack Engineer.
+I'm a Full Stack Engineer and an undergraduate Computer Science student from Bandung Institute of Technology .
 I'm looking to collaborate on a part time or freelance project✨
 <br><br>
 📫 Reach me via <a href="mailto:13520160@std.stei.itb.ac.id">Email</a> | <a href="https://www.linkedin.com/in/willywilsen/">LinkedIn</a>